 - Leather does not cause allergies.
 All dust particles can be eliminated from leather, making it suitable for those people allergic to dust.

 - Because it is a natural substance, leather breathes.
 Similar to a human’s skin, it maintains the temperature of the room and is porous, allowing it to absorb and evacuate moisture from its surface, as well as to allow air to move freely through it while vinyl and synthetic-back fabrics can trap air.

 - Leather molds to a form, but will not stretch out of shape.
 Life a favorite pair of jeans, it conforms to the body shape and becomes more comfortable with each use.
 Only leather ages so gracefully, becoming more supple and beautiful throughout its years of use.

-- Leather is the easiest type of furniture to care for.
+- Leather is easy to repair and maintain, leather is the easiest type of furniture to care for.
 It needs only occasional dusting/vacuuming or for a more through cleaning.